abdul-sathar/LiveIntent/README.md

 3. Execute the tests by `mvn clean test`

+***Important Note:*** Framework is designed to perform parallel execution of tests using TestNG, i.e tests get executed parallelly.

 #### Extent report
 You can find generated extent report for tests under ***"/TestReport/testReporter.html"***